quixio/quix-cli/docs/Reference/users/permissions/copy.md

 ## How It Works

-This command is used to copy the permissions from one user to other users in your organization.
-It allows you to easily replicate permissions settings across multiple users.
+The `copy` command is used to replicate the permissions from one user to other users within your organization.
+This allows for efficient management of user permissions across multiple accounts.

 ## Example Usage

-### Interactive
+### Interactive Mode

-Select the source user
+Select the source user:

 ```bash
 $ quix user permissions copy